DigiFors/Wazuh4J/Queries.md

 RETURN path;
 ```

-to get a the tree-like visualization of your rules.
+to get a tree-like visualization of your rules.
 Here `r` is your ruleset you want to get.

 ## Querying Rules from a Group
 You need to 'attach' the following expression to any rule node that belongs to a group:

 ```
 (g:Group {name:'fortimail'})-- <RULE>
 ```

 For example, if you want all rules with level > 10 that belong to the `fortimail` group, the following query helps:
 ```
 Match (g:Group {name:'fortimail'})--(n:Rule)
 where toInteger(n.level) > 10
 return n ;
 ```

 Then, to visualize all rules of a group as a tree, just run this!